neuefische/web-exercises/sessions/recap-project-2/quiz-app/README.md

 In a previous project, you've created the layout for a Quiz App with HTML and CSS.
 The focus of this project is to add interactivity with JavaScript.

+## Template

+If you are not yet finished or not satisfied with your code from Recap Project 1, you can use this template to start your work.

+Open your terminal and navigate to the folder where all your projects are located.
+Execute the following command to create a new project based on a template:

+`npx ghcd@latest neuefische/web-exercises/tree/main/sessions/recap-project-2/quiz-app -i`

+- There are three pages:
+  - an `index.html` with a list of all question cards
+  - a `bookmark.html` with bookmarked cards only
+  - a `profile.html` with personal information and settings
+- The structure of styling follows [BEM](http://getbem.com/introduction/); this is why the CSS files are organized according to their corresponding component.

+Alternatively you can keep working with the Quiz App you built in Recap Project 1.

 ## Tasks

 ### 1. Toggle functionality